Christmas Day

 The Date

 The ancient peoples of Europe would perform midwinter ceremonies, around the winter solstice, to mark the rebirth of the sun, when the days would start to get longer again.
 The Scandinavians had Yule, burning a log and feasting for as long as it burned.
 The Romans followed Saturnalia, a week-long hedonistic feast involving drinking, merrymaking, gift-giving, and also decorating homes with evergreens.
 People threw standards and norms aside: peasants would take over the city, masters would become slaves, men would dress as women, etc. The feast culminated in the birthday of Mithra, the sun-god, December 25.
-On December 25, 274, the sun-god was named the principal patron of the Roman empire and a temple was dedicated to him in the Campus Martius.
+On December 25, 274, the sun-god was named the principal patron of the Roman Empire and a temple was dedicated to him in the Campus Martius.

 Emperor Constantine of the Western Roman Empire converted to Christianity in 313 AD and granted legal recognition to the religion.
 In an effort to unite his empire, he merged Christian and pagan festivals.
 The book The Paganism in Our Christianity states: “It was a definite Christian policy to take over the pagan festivals endeared to the people by tradition, and to give them a Christian significance”.
 The Roman Church held its first official observance on December 25, 336 AD.
 This is thought to be the first recorded Christmas celebration.

 With the rapid spread of Christianity throughout the Roman Empire, Christmas also spread.
 By the 8th century, most of Europe celebrated it, although Easter was more important.
 It began to take on more of the merrymaking features of the northern European festivals.
 In the Middle Ages, Christians attended church to worship on the day, but other rites were far from holy.
-For example, the poor would go to the homes of rich people to demand their best food and drink, vandalizing homes of any who refused.
+For example, the poor would go to the homes of rich people to demand their best food and drink, vandalizing the homes of any who refused.

 Saturnalia